XiaoyuZheng666/cordova-plugin-xyprogress/README.md

-# progressPlugin- A Native IOS Progress Plugin for Cordova
+# cordova-plugin-xyprogress- A Native IOS Progress Plugin for Cordova

 ##Requirements